 Here are other common variants:

-- Two designs both looked equally viable, but how did you choose: Tests your decision-making framework when data doesn't clearly favor one option
+- Two designs looked equally viable, but how did you choose?
+Tests your decision-making framework when data doesn't clearly favor one option.

 Candidates stumble when they claim they "always had complete information" or when they lock onto the first idea without exploring alternatives.
 Both reveal an inability to handle staff-level ambiguity.